 Is there a credible plan?

-> Any net zero target must be accompanied by a clear plan of immediate and longer term action, and must not just rely on offsetting
+Any net zero target must be accompanied by a clear plan of immediate and longer term action, and must not rely on carbon offsetting.

 Is it fast enough?